* Tuesday vote to avert "fiscal cliff" prompts stocks' rally

 "There's a relief rally, some progress because we raised revenue, but I think it's going to be short-lived because the relief rally today was created by politics, and the next cliff is going to be created by politics."

-The vote avoided income-tax hikes for all U.S. households, but failed to resolve other political budget showdowns.
-Spending cuts of $109 billion in military and domestic programs were delayed for just two months, as another fight over the U.S. debt limit also looms then.
+The vote avoided tax hikes for all U.S. households, but failed to resolve other political budget showdowns.
+Spending cuts of $109 billion in military and domestic programs were only delayed for two months, and another fight over the U.S. debt limit looms at that time as well.

 Bank shares rose following news that U.S. regulators are close to securing another multibillion-dollar settlement with the largest banks to resolve allegations that they unlawfully cut corners when foreclosing on delinquent borrowers.